 The LsETH User Agreement is a form of customer-facing documentation that addresses, among others, LsETH's specifications, participants' legal and beneficial ownership of staked ETH, fees, risks of participation, and disclaimers.
 Specifically, the agreement details the protocol's Service Fee and the Ethereum network's withdrawal restrictions (e.g., unbonding period).
 The LsETH User Agreement also covers the protocol's Slashing Coverage Program.

-While the protocol is designed to meet deep institutional liquidity needs across the protocol's Integrator venues, the Liquid Collective protocol does not maintain a “liquidity reserve,” nor does it promote or offer instant liquidity, regular investment payouts, or tout specified investment returns.
+While the protocol is designed to meet deep institutional liquidity needs across the protocol's Platforms' venues, the Liquid Collective protocol does not maintain a “liquidity reserve,” nor does it promote or offer instant liquidity, regular investment payouts, or tout specified investment returns.
 All network rewards are determined by the Ethereum network instead of a centralized intermediary, and the network has complete discretion over the amount of the network rewards generated by staked tokens.
 Moreover, then network determines the distribution and payout schedule of network rewards that accrue to staked tokens.
 As a decentralized liquid staking solution, the Liquid Collective protocol utilizes software code to offer liquid staking in accordance with the parameters of the Ethereum network.

 Overall, the Liquid Collective protocol is thoughtfully designed to provide a tool for stakers to directly stake on the Ethereum network, with access to liquidity via LsETH, and offering certain compliance and security measures for institutions.